This story has been updated. It was originally published on May 15, 2017.

 Magnify what the camera sees

 The ability to zoom in on real-world images might prove helpful in all kinds of situations, such as when you’re squinting at a menu in a dimly-lit restaurant.
 To use it, go to Settings, open Accessibility, and then tap Magnifier to toggle the feature on.
-You can also enable Auto-Adjust Exposure at this time, which means the camera screen will react to ambient light levels.

 With Magnifier on, you can launch the iOS Camera app and triple-tap the side button (the Home button on older phones) to bring up the Magnifier option.
 Use the slider at the bottom of the screen to take a closer look at anything—even closer than your camera’s zoom.